gdanko/wezterm/README.md

 ## Features
 * Generic default config that is pulled when wezterm is started.
-* Ability to override defaults on a per-hostname basis. `parse-config.lua` looks for `override.lua` and parses the overrides.
+* Ability to override defaults on a per-hostname basis. `parse-config.lua` looks for `overrides.lua` and parses the overrides.
 Simply copy overrides.lua.SAMPLE to overrides.lua to use it.
 Any time you update the overrides file, WezTerm will re-read everything.
 * iTerm2 color schemes (yes I know it's there by default) with the ability to randomize the scheme on configuration reload.
 Please see this [repo](https://github.com/gdanko/iterm-color-to-gnome-terminal).
 * Tab title can be process name (default) or cwd.
 * Fancy status bar stuff.